 We also hired a small car for getting around day to day which meant we didn’t have to load and unload car seats all the time.
 It also saved us getting 2 taxis from the airport.

 The short list for next year is somewhere in Spain or France.
 Our criteria is always a large villa with pool (we are now 10 people!).
 We like to be near the beach and to a town but walking distance isn’t a must.
-We’re always on the lookout for great places to eat or interesting places to walk around.
+We’re always on the lookout for great places to eat or interesting places to walk around to potentially make it another one of the best family holidays we’ve had!

 Where would you recommend?